Manchester England

 Peter Noone

 This British band formed in 1963 and included Manchester-born Peter Noone (lead vocals), Keith Hopwood (guitar), Derek Leckenby (guitar), Karl Green (bass), and Barry Whitwarm (drums).
 Noone came to the forefront with his boyish looks and toothy smile, when producer Micky Most saw him acting a cameo role in Granada Television's "Coronation Street".
-Working under the new name of "Herman", Noone became the face of 1964, and the group's musical offerings were to finally achieve thirteen number 1 hits in America, as well as innumerable hits in the UK.
+Working under the new name of "Herman", Noone became the face of 1964, and the group's musical offerings were to finally achieve 13 No.1 hits in America, as well as innumerable hits in the UK.
 Most of their records used session musicians, and Noone was promoted as a star in his own right.
 Despite much adulation in the USA for their clean cut image, they fared less well in Britain, and by 1970, Noone went solo under his own name, and the band effectively broke up.
 Music included :

 • Mrs Brown You've Got a Lovely Daughter